vectoritc/bpmn-studio/.github/PULL_REQUEST_TEMPLATE.md

 <details>
 <summary>
-:warning: <i>Before merging please click here to expand and follow the guide.</i>
+:warning: Before merging please click here to expand and follow the guide.
 </summary>
 <br>

 Please use `:twisted_rightwards_arrows:` at the beginning of your merge commit title.

 Example:

 <pre>
 <code>
 :twisted_rightwards_arrows: :bug: Fix Wrong Text Decoration at ...